Microsoft acquires Peer5 to beef up Teams livestreaming

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

-Microsoft today announced that it acquired Peer5, a startup developing platform to optimize bandwidth usage via mesh networking technology.
-The terms of the deal weren’t disclosed, but Microsoft said that it would use Peer5’s services to enhance live video streaming in Microsoft Teams.
+Microsoft today announced that it has acquired Peer5, which is developing a platform to optimize bandwidth usage via mesh networking technology.
+Terms of the deal weren’t disclosed, but Microsoft said it would use Peer5’s services to enhance live video streaming in Microsoft Teams.

 Companies are increasingly relying on streaming to interact with their workforce and manage the new world of hybrid work.
-From company-wide trainings to all-hand meetings and town halls, broadcasts are becoming critical for engaging with employees.
+From companywide trainings to all-hand meetings and town halls, broadcasts are becoming critical for engaging with employees.
 Indeed, as live streaming becomes more common in the workplace, large organizations are turning to enterprise video streaming solutions that scale.
-Global Market Insights predicts that the videoconferencing market will grow 19% between 2020 and 2026, reaching $50 billion in value by 2026, and Zoom alone now hosts 45 billion minutes of webinars a year.
+Global Market Insights predicts the videoconferencing market will grow 19% between 2020 and 2026, reaching $50 billion in value by 2026, and Zoom alone now hosts 45 billion minutes of webinars a year.

 Palo Alto, California-based Peer5 focuses on the tech underpinning these types of streaming solutions.
 The company, which was founded in 2012, operates what it claims is the world’s largest peer-to-peer content delivery network.

-“As Microsoft Teams has become the primary communications and collaboration platform for many of our customers, they’ve asked us for more integrated … solutions for large-scale meetings and virtual events,” Nicole Herskowitz, general manager for Teams, wrote in a blog post.
+“As Microsoft Teams has become the primary communications and collaboration platform for many of our customers, they’ve asked us for more integrated … solutions for large-scale meetings and virtual events,” Teams GM Nicole Herskowitz wrote in a blog post.
 “Peer5 … expand[s] our ability for delivering secure, high-quality, large-scale live video streaming with optimized network performance in Teams.”

 eCDN